 Jenna Anderson is currently a pre-medical student at the University of St. Francis.
 She is working towards an undergraduate degree focusing on her major in psychology with a minor in chemistry.
 She hopes to graduate in the spring of 2021 and then continue her education to hopefully obtain her M.D.

-Jenna does not have much experience in the clinical setting, but what better place to start than Counseling Speaks?
-She heavily believes in the mission of Counseling Speaks and hopes to learn many things about the field of psychology during her time here and will carry those values with her in future career opportunities.
+Jenna does not have much experience in the clinical setting, but what better place to start.
+She heavily believes in the mission of and hopes to learn many things about the field of psychology during her time here and will carry those values with her in future career opportunities.